rupinajay/MediLink-Healthcare-Assistant/README.md

 - Utilizes Gmail SMTP server for email communication.
 - Ensures secure and efficient transmission of medical reports to patients.

+## Dataset
+- **NSL KDD Dataset**: The project utilizes the NSL-KDD dataset for training and evaluation.
+This dataset is a refined version of the widely-used KDD Cup 1999 dataset, specifically designed for intrusion detection research.

 ## Installation and Usage
 1. Clone this repository to your local machine:
     ```bash